Charlene Kaye: KAYE

 While touring with San Fermin on their Jackrabbit tour, Kaye began a new solo project under the name KAYE.
 Her first release was a pair of promotional singles, "Honey" and "UUU", in July 2016.
 She released a five-track EP on September 29, 2016, titled Honey.
 This was followed by three non-album singles, "Parakeeter" (November 2016), "Cheshire Kitten" (July 2017) and "Bamboo" (September 2017).
 In April 2019, Kaye was focusing on writing and recording music as KAYE full-time.

-Tiger Daughter

-In 2023, Kaye premiered a one-woman show called Tiger Daughter: Or, How I Brought My Immigrant Mother Ultimate Shame at Ars Nova in New York City.
-The show received initial acclaim, with Joysauce saying it "successfully flips the familiar Tiger Mother trope on its head" and The Michigan Daily calling it "a relatable, raw portrayal of mother-daughter relationships."
-She will perform the show at this year's Edinburgh Fringe Festival.
+In 2020, she released the album Conscious Control, produced by Kaye and longtime friend Kirk Schoenherr.
+She released a music video for lead single "Closer Than This," which led Rolling Stone to describe her as "a fully realized pop goddess."

+In 2022, Kaye released the Neon God EP with music videos for singles "Neon God,", "Lifeline," and "Respect Me," all directed by her sister, filmmaker Liann Kaye.

+As of October 2025, Kaye announced that she has been working on a new album.

+King Mei Mei

+On January 1, 2026, Kaye announced a new musical project under the name King Mei Mei.

+Other bands

+Kaye is a fan of starting humorous tribute bands, such as Guns N' Hoses (all girl Guns N' Roses), Labiahead (all girl Radiohead) and No Gout, a medieval tribute to No Doubt.

+Comedy